Service Squadron: Creation of Service Squadrons

 In his planning for how the war in the Pacific would be fought and won, Admiral Chester Nimitz knew the manufacturing might of the United States would eventually supply him with a force large enough to overcome the forces of the Empire of Japan.
 He referred to this future force as the 'Big Blue Fleet'.
 To make it effective at projecting its power, he would need to devise a way to keep it supplied and in fighting condition.
 The ongoing resupply of a large naval force across the vast expanse of the Pacific would require the US Navy to perform something no navy had ever accomplished before.

-In the autumn of 1943, Admiral Nimitz ordered the creation of two service squadrons.
+In the autumn of 1943, Admiral Nimitz ordered the creation of two new service squadrons, designated as the second ServRon 4 and the first and only ServRon10.
+Both were to serve the same purpose: to follow the Pacific Fleet's amphibious forces through the Central Pacific, turning newly acquired islands (mostly atolls) into fully equipped repair, supply, recreation, and administrative bases, and supporting the construction of shore facilities by Construction Battalion ("Seabee") units where possible.
 They would provide mobile service to the fleet as it moved across the Pacific – with one serving as fleet base while the second remained to the rear.
 As the fleet captured new sites the rear squadron would move to the front and take over as fleet base.
-Commanding officer Commodore Worrall R. Carter devised the mobile service squadrons that made it possible for the navy to create repair facilities and re-supply facilities thousands of miles away from an actual Naval port.
+Commodore Worrall R. Carter, commanding officer of ServRon 10, devised this plan that made it possible for the navy to create repair facilities and re-supply facilities thousands of miles away from an actual Naval port.
 He did this essentially by bringing the port to the navy.
 Admiral Nimitz referred to Service Squadron 4 and Service Squadron 10 as his "secret weapons".